red-door-collective/rdc-website/pages/content/blog/eviction-report-h1-2021.md

 Ten plaintiffs represent nearly one-third of DWs in Nashville during this time period (Table 1).
 At least 4,000 unique plaintiff names account for the other two-thirds of DWs.
 Because plaintiff names change and are inconsistently listed on detainer warrants, the number of cases shown are an approximation.
 Between 2017 and 2019, the Metropolitan Development and Housing Agency (MDHA) alone accounts for approximately 1 of every 5 DWs issued between 2017 and 2019.

-# PLAINTIFF ATTORNEYS AND JUDGEMENTS, 2017-2019
+# PLAINTIFF ATTORNEYS AND JUDGMENTS, 2017-2019

 A consistent group of eviction attorneys are responsible for representing the majority (74.1% in 2019) of eviction cases in Davidson Co., Tennessee (Table 2).
 The five most common attorneys are consistent between years and represent a growing percent of all DWs filed while other attorneys and plaintiffs representing themselves are listed on a smaller percentage of DWs each year.